A sine transform based preconditioned MINRES method for all-at-once systems from constant and variable-coefficient evolutionary PDEs: Numerical examples

 \section{Numerical examples}

 In this section, we demonstrate the effectiveness of our proposed preconditioner.
-All numerical experiments are carried out using MATLAB on a HP EliteDesk 800 G5 Small Form Factor PC with Intel Core i7-9700 CPU @ 3.00GHz with 16GB RAM.
-The CPU time, which is denoted by ``CPU'' in the tables below, is estimated in seconds using the MATLAB build-in function \textbf{tic/toc}.
+All numerical experiments are carried out using MATLAB on a Dell R640 server equipped with dual Xeon Gold 6246R 16-Cores 3.4GHz CPUs, 512GB RAM running Ubuntu 20.04 LTS.
+The CPU time, which is denoted by ``CPU'' in the tables below, is estimated in seconds using the MATLAB built-in functions \textbf{tic/toc}.
 All Krylov subspace solvers are implemented using the build-in functions on MATLAB, and ``Iter'' refers to the iteration number required for convergence.
 Furthermore, we choose a zero initial guess and a stopping tolerance of $10^{-6}$ based on the reduction in relative residual norms.
-Throughout all examples, we consider finite different methods with uniform spatial grids, which results in $M_m$ being the identity matrix and $K_m $ being diagonalized by the discrete sine transform.
+Throughout all examples, we consider finite difference methods with uniform spatial grids, which results in $M_m$ being the identity matrix and $K_m $ being diagonalized by the discrete sine transform.
 Note that in the examples ``DoF'' denotes the degree of freedom, and $\mathcal{C}_H$ is the existing absolute value block circulant preconditioner proposed in \cite{doi:10.1137/16M1062016}.